Parameter estimation for cellular automata: Parameter estimation method

 \section{Parameter estimation method}

-We now introduce the parameter estimation method which we apply to the results generated by the CA as outlined in Section~\ref{SEC:CAM}.
+We now introduce the parameter estimation method we apply to the results generated by the CA as outlined in Section~\ref{SEC:CAM}.
 Our method for parameter identification allows us to map a training set of patterns to a Gaussian distribution.
-This in turn allows us to define a statistical likelihood and use it as a cost function during the parameter identification process.
+This will enable us to define a statistical likelihood and use it as a cost function during the parameter identification.
 Our approach relies on emerged pattern data only, without using the information about the initial data.